The-G-Man-Half-Life/practice2-logical-programming-prolog/README.md

 ## How to Use
 - Watch the bash template to see how to execute every query.

-Made by: Mateo Montoya Ospina and Juan Pablo Lopez Lidueña

 ```bash
 # 1) Clone and enter the repo